7 Magical Boutique Hotels in Cornwall You’ll Love

 5. Commonwood Manor

 Experience a sense of old-world charm at Commonwood Manor.
 Recline on a sofa in the library and read a good book.
-Or watch a classic (or contemporary) movie in the cinema room.
+Or watch a classic (or contemporary) movie in the cinema room — still very much a feature, alongside a pool table.

-During the summers you can even dive into the outdoor pool.
-Whatever it is that you enjoy, you’re sure to be entertained at this hotel in Looe Cornwall.
+During the summers you can even dive into the outdoor pool, and there’s now an indoor pool too, so this one’s a good year-round pick if swimming matters to you.
+Whatever it is that you enjoy, you’re sure to be entertained at this hotel in Looe.

 Commonwood Manor room cornwall boutique hotel